miketout/VerusServicesSetup/Tails-Wallet.md

 ## Integrate wallet into Tails

-Execute below steps in order.
+Execute below steps in order to integrate the wallet into your Tails installation.

-1. Create persistent `bin` dir, copy over binaries and script mentioned above
+1. Create persistent `bin` dir.

 ```
-cd /live/persistence/TailsData_unlocked/
-mkdir dotfiles/bin
+mkdir /live/persistence/TailsData_unlocked/dotfiles/bin
 ```

-Copy over `komodod`, `komodo-cli` and `fetch-params.sh` to `/live/persistence/TailsData_unlocked/dotfiles/bin`
+Copy over `komodod`, `komodo-cli` and `fetch-params.sh` to `/live/persistence/TailsData_unlocked/dotfiles/bin` and make sure all files are `chmod +x`.

 2. Create custom `veruscoin-cli` and `veruscoind` scripts

-These are necessary because we have to set another data directory.
+These custom scripts are necessary because we have to set another data directory and need to fiddle with `iptables` before we can use the daemon.
 Feel free to name the scripts whatever you want, tho.

 **`veruscoin-cli`**